ELI (1) m English, Hebrew, Biblical, Biblical Greek, Biblical HebrewMeans

 "son of" (for example

-FITZROY m English (Rare)From an English surname meaning
+Fitzroy m English (Rare)From an English surname meaning

 "son of the king" in Old French, originally given to illegitimate sons of monarchs.

-Flannagán is derived from Irish
+Flannagán, which was derived from Irish

-flann "red" and a diminutive suffix.
+flann "blood red" and a diminutive suffix.

-Flannghal means "red valour".
+Flannghal meaning "red valour".
 A famous bearer was American author Flannery O'Connor (1925-1964).

-FLETCHER m EnglishFrom a surname meaning
+Fletcher m EnglishFrom a surname meaning

 "maker of arrows" in Middle English, ultimately from Old French